VishvaAr/KLEE-Pipeline/README.md

 ## CWE121/CWE129: Stack Overflow (Automated Build Script)

 This harness finds a bug where a symbolic integer is used to access a stack array.
-It uses a reusable shell script to automate the entire compile-link-run pipeline, making it adaptable for future tests.
+It uses a reusable script to automate the entire compile-link-run pipeline, making it adaptable for future tests.

-Source Code: driverCWE121.c, instLargeNum.c
+Source Code: driver.c, instrumentedLargeNum.c

-Harness Method: Unlike the previous examples, this harness is built from two separate .c files that are compiled independently and then linked together.
+Harness Method: Harness is built from two separate .c files that are compiled independently and then linked together.

 driverCWE121.c: Defines main() and the __klee_get_symbolic_int() stub.
-It includes only a prototype for the _bad function.
+It includes only the _bad function.

 instLargeNum.c: Defines the vulnerable _bad function.
-It includes only a prototype for the __klee_get_symbolic_int function.

 Both files were modified to remove all dependencies on testcasesupport/std_testcase.h (e.g., OMITBAD, printLine), creating a clean, self-contained test.

 ## Challenges & Solutions

-This approach presented several technical challenges that were solved iteratively:
+We had a bunch of compile issues:

 Challenge: Initial clang errors like cannot specify -o when generating multiple output files and -emit-llvm cannot be used when linking.